Guimica-gml/brickbreak-cobol/README.md

 ## How to play
 - Press `space` to start the game.
 - Use the arrow keys to move the paddle left and right.
 - Destroy the bricks.

 ## Notes
 You will need a cobol compiler like [GNU cobc](https://gnucobol.sourceforge.io/) and [raylib](https://www.raylib.com/) to build the code.
-I am by far not a cobol expert, so if anything does wrong you are on your own.
+I am by far not a cobol expert, so if anything goes wrong you are on your own.

 ## Quick start
 ```console